hashicorp/terraform-provider-azurerm/website/docs/guides/managed_service_identity.html.markdown

 ### Configuring with environment variables

-Setting the `ARM_USE_MSI` environment variable to `true` tells Terraform to use a managed identity.
+Setting the`ARM_USE_MSI` (equivalent to provider block argument [`use_msi`](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs#use_msi)) to `true` tells Terraform to use a managed identity.

 By default, Terraform will use the system assigned identity for authentication.
-If users want to use user assigned identity instead, the `ARM_CLIENT_ID` have to be specified to the [client id](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/user_assigned_identity#client_id) of the identity.
+To use a user assigned identity instead, you will need to specify the `ARM_CLIENT_ID` (equivalent to provider block argument [`client_id`](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs#client_id)) to the [client id](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/user_assigned_identity#client_id) of the identity.

-By default, Terraform will use the MSI endpoint provided by MSI VM Extension to get the authentication token, which covers the most use cases.
-Whilst the endpoint might be different (e.g. Azure Function App) in other cases, where users need to explicitly specify the endpoint via `ARM_MSI_ENDPOINT`.
+By default, Terraform will use a well-known MSI endpoint to get the authentication token, which covers the most use cases.
+Whilst the endpoint might be different (e.g. Azure Function App) in other cases, where users need to explicitly specify the endpoint via `ARM_MSI_ENDPOINT` (equivalent to provider block argument [`msi_endpoint`](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs#msi_endpoint)).

 In addition to a properly-configured management identity, Terraform needs to know the subscription ID and tenant ID to identify the full context for the Azure provider.